Nausea in the evening often stems from digestive issues, low blood sugar, stress, or medication side effects disrupting your body’s balance.

 4. Medication Side Effects

-Many medications list nausea as a side effect, particularly those taken later in the day like antibiotics, painkillers (NSAIDs), or certain supplements.
-Some drugs irritate the stomach lining directly or affect neurotransmitters that regulate vomiting reflexes.
+Many medications list nausea as a side effect, particularly those taken later in the day like antibiotics, painkillers (NSAIDs), some diabetes medicines, iron supplements, or certain antidepressants.
+Some drugs irritate the stomach lining directly, while others affect brain and nerve signals that regulate nausea and vomiting reflexes.

-If you notice nausea spikes after taking particular meds in the evening, talk to your doctor about adjusting timing or dosage.
+If you notice nausea spikes after taking particular meds in the evening, talk to your doctor or pharmacist about whether food, timing, dosage, or an alternative option may help.
+Do not stop prescribed medication without medical guidance.

 5. Hormonal Changes